 - 1. Expulsion orders and the causes therefor - 2.
-A log identifying persons or organizations who request or receive information from the student record - 3.
-Health information, including verification or waiver of the health screening for school entry - 4.
-Information on participation in special education programs, including required tests, case studies, authorizations, and actions necessary to establish eligibility for admission or discharge - 5.
+A log identifying persons or agencies who request or receive information from the student

+- 3. Health information, including verification or waiver of the health screening for school entry - 4.
+Information on participation in special education programs, including required tests, case studies, authorizations, and evidence of eligibility for admission or discharge - 5.
 Language training records - 6.
 Progress slips/notices required by Education Code 49066 and 49067 - 7.
 Parental restrictions/stipulations regarding access to directory information - 8.
 Parent/guardian or adult student rejoinders to challenged records and to disciplinary action - 9.
-Parent/guardian authorization or prohibition of student participation in specific programs - 10.
+Parent/guardian authorization or denial of student participation in specific programs - 10.
 Results of standardized tests administered within the past three years - 11.
 Written findings resulting from an evaluation conducted after a specified number of missed assignments to determine whether it is in a student's best interest to remain in independent study

-Permitted student records may be destroyed six months after the student completes or withdraws from the educational program and their usefulness ceases, including:
+Permitted student records may be destroyed six months after the student completes or withdraws from the educational program, including:

 - 1. Objective counselor and/or teacher ratings - 2.
 Standardized test results older than three years - 3.
 Routine disciplinary data - 4.
 Verified reports of relevant behavioral patterns - 5.
-All disciplinary notices

-6. Supplementary attendance records
+All disciplinary notices - 6.
+Supplementary attendance records

 Records shall be destroyed in a way that assures they will not be available to possible public inspection in the process of destruction.
-Transfer of Student Records